 Let’s begin by debunking the “cholesterol-heart disease” myth.
 One of my high numbers was total cholesterol.

 Total Cholesterol Levels Aren’t a Good Indicator Of Heart Disease Risk

 For years, we were warned that consuming foods high in cholesterol would eventually give us heart disease.
 So we refrained from eating foods like eggs and red meat.

-However, the “cholesterol-heart disease” myth, perpetrated by the AHA, was debunked years ago.
+However, the “cholesterol-heart disease” theory, perpetrated by the AHA, was debunked years ago.

 Today, it’s acknowledged that total cholesterol levels tell us nothing about our overall risk of heart disease risk.
-That’s why the ACC/AHA don’t use it in their guidelines.
+That’s why the ACC/AHA no longer use it in their guidelines.